Formstone/Formstone/docs/utility-touch.md

 # Touch

-A jQuery plugin for simple tooltips.
+A jQuery plugin for multi-touch events.

 * [Use](#use)
 * [Options](#options)